tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 If you want to modify an HTML element, you first need to:

 1. Get a *reference* to the element
-1. Change a *property* of the element
+1. Change the value of a *property* of the element

 - To get a reference to an element we usually use `document.querySelector(selector)` where `selector` is a valid CSS selector.
 For example `document.querySelector("p")` would select the first paragraph on a web page, while `document.querySelector("#table")` would select the element on the page of `id="table"`.
 - To get a reference to multiple elements we usually use `document.querySelectorAll(selector)`.
 For example, `document.querySelectorAll("p")` would return an array (actually a `DomNodeList`) of all of the paragraph tags on a page.